Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation: Overview

-We recast prior approaches within a unifying perspective: they sample auxiliary artifacts $q$ (such as other programs, tests, specifications, etc.) --- which we refer to as the \emph{plausibility witnesses} --- and check their agreement with sampled programs $p$.
+To understand this limitation and find a path forward, we recast prior approaches within a unifying perspective: they sample auxiliary artifacts $q$ (such as other programs, tests, specifications, etc.) --- which we refer to as the \emph{plausibility witnesses} --- and check their agreement with sampled programs $p$.
 These agreement checks yield matching pairs that are then used to form consensus.
 This leads to the following fundamental yet overlooked question:

 More formally, the question asks to identify the type of witnesses that would maximize the probability that the program is correct under an agreement, $\mathds{P}(p\text{ is correct w.r.t. }d \mid \mathrm{agree}(p, q)),$ where $d$ is a problem description, and ``$\mathrm{agree}$'' may denote (i) semantic equivalence if $q$ is another program, (ii) test execution if $q$ is a test suite, or (iii) a verification procedure if $q$ is a formal specification.